 How to maintain the Dikale 3D Printing Pen

 Dikale 3D Printing Pen doesn’t require any special maintenance.
-If you have troubles with plastics coming out of the pen, let it cool for several minutes, take a rubbing alcohol and a cloak and rub the pen.
+If you have trouble with plastics coming out of the pen, let it cool for several minutes, take rubbing alcohol and a cloak and rub the pen.
 In order to avoid breaking the pen, don’t apply too much force into putting the filaments in.